Installation

 Uninstall

-Use purge instead of remove if you also want to clear any leftover configuration files:
+Use purge instead of remove to also clear any leftover configuration files.

 Windows (MSYS2 / MinGW64)

-If you installed from a local package and want to upgrade to a newer release, download the new package and run the same command again.
+If you installed from a local package and want to upgrade, download the new package and run the same command again.

 Verify the installation